-All sensitive information provided during the NEPA Substitution Process will be treated the same way it would have been under BOEM's standard Section 106 reviews.
+All sensitive information provided during the "NEPA substitution for Section 106" process will be treated the same way it would have been under the standard Section 106 review process as set out in 36 CFR § 800.3 through 800.6.
 Please note that all comments submitted through the NEPA process are submitted through regulations.gov and are available for viewing by the public.
-However, BOEM will provide a different means for consulting parties to provide comments that contain sensitive information.
-For Indian Tribes, as defined at 36 CFR 800.16(m), BOEM's Tribal Liaison Officers can provide additional guidance on sharing sensitive information for Section 106 review purposes.
+However, BOEM will provide a different means for Consulting Parties to provide comments that contain sensitive information, if requested.
+For Indian Tribes, as defined at 36 CFR § 800.16(m), BOEM's Tribal Liaison Officers can provide additional guidance on sharing sensitive information for Section 106 review purposes.

 VII.
-What is the role of third-party contractors in the NEPA Substitution process?
+What is the role of third-party contractors in the "NEPA substitution for Section 106" process?

-A third-party contractor has been contracted to aid with the preparation of each EIS assessing the environmental effects of a renewable energy Construction and Operations Plan.
+A third-party contractor has been contracted to aid with the preparation of each EIS assessing the environmental effects of a renewable energy COP.
 The lessee pays for the third-party contractor's services, but BOEM is responsible for providing all work direction as well as reviewing all work performed by the third-party contractor.
 Third-party contractor support is essential so BOEM can meet deadlines for multiple projects occurring simultaneously.
-Throughout the NEPA Substitution process you can expect to be contacted by the third-party contractor unless you are an Indian Tribe, as defined at 36 CFR 800.16(m).
-For all others, letters and other communication will come from the third-party contractor.
+Throughout the "NEPA substitution for Section 106" process you can expect to be contacted by the third-party contractor.
+The third-party contractor will support BOEM by performing various administrative and logistical tasks, including but not limited to coordinating communication with the consulting parties; distributing BOEM-approved documents; providing technical assistance; and hosting and facilitating NEPA and/or NHPA meetings, webinars, and calls with consulting parties.
 It is important to note that it is BOEM's responsibility to comply with Section 106 and all decisions and content of the Draft EIS, Final EIS, and ROD as well as other documents are determined by BOEM.